 2. you were that kid in high school who was decent enough at Math and Science, involved in a coding club, did FIRST robotics, did HTML/CSS, AP CS and thought it was a fun enough time that you’d want to be a Computer Science major.

 Still, most of us here learn to embrace the Math and come to really enjoy it, after all, none of us are particularly bad at it to have gotten into CMU SCS.
 This was the case for many of my friends who were also in the second category.
 Me?
 Well, I’m still not completely sure.
 I find the Math in my CS classes interesting and I get by when I put in the effort but I don’t know if I’d really say I like it as much as I do my strictly more programming classes.
 Nevertheless, I’ve accepted it’s part of what makes Carnegie Mellon CS so great.
-It ultimately helps me become a better problem solver and it’s okay to not absolutely love *every* aspect of your major, but just know that if you’re choosing CS in general, but especially Carnegie Mellon CS, you’re signing up for a Computer Science and Math heavy experience and you should feel prepared to tackle both when you get here.
+It ultimately helps me become a better problem solver and I think it’s okay to not absolutely love *every* aspect of your major, but just know that if you’re choosing CS in general, but especially Carnegie Mellon CS, you’re signing up for a Computer Science and Math heavy experience and you should feel prepared to tackle both when you get here.

 Another thing I learned about myself in the past year is that I like Computer Science, but I don’t really like it *that* much.
 Every CS Major here in SCS is required to have an additional minor/major or CS concentration.
 So while many of my friends were planning for their Machine Learning, Math, Physics, or Robotics minors I spent most of my time browsing through the Dietrich curriculum looking at Philosophy, Psychology, and Decision Science minors.
 Again, I am perhaps rarer amongst the SCS crowd for appreciating the Humanities as much as I do but I learned that I needed an escape from my CS related classes from time to time and I hope to find this by pursuing my additional interests in non-STEM areas through my minor.
-It’s okay to not live and breathe CS, not all of us do.
+It’s okay to not live and breathe CS, not all of us do all the time.

 Community – I don’t think after a year being here that I am involved enough in the community to give any overarching assessment about the community here or within SCS.
 Perhaps I never will be able to, but I suppose I can offer a few things that I’ve noticed.
 I think what I commented on last year about how students in Carnegie Mellon CS tended to value prestige less and as a result seemed more down to earth still generally holds true from my experiences this year.
 I’ve met some very humble people in my time here that I admire and have great respect for and these are the people I am glad I can surround myself with.